DIY PCB Board for Beginners

 • Clear tape

-For this tutorial, we have decided to keep things simple.
-We will be creating a PCB that connects to a 555 timer chip.
-Thus, you will be able to develop or integrate into your very own touch switch.
-Before proceeding with the instructions in this section, please ensure you have all the materials and tools.
+In this tutorial, we’ll guide you through creating a simple PCB that connects to a 555-timer chip.
+This will allow you to build or integrate a touch switch into your project. ore proceeding with the instructions in this section, please ensure you have all the materials and tools.

 A collection of chips, along with a set of circuit boards